briancpark/cs170/README.md

 # CS 170

-CS170 is Efficient Algorithms and Intractable Problems at UC Berkeley.
+CS 170 is Efficient Algorithms and Intractable Problems at UC Berkeley.
 I took this offering in Fall 2020 under Avishay Tal and Umesh Vazirani.
 This repo contains my development setup and notes.

 ## Development Setup